Skip to main content

 Written by Jack

-Once you have setup an identity provider and linked it to one or more verified domain(s), you can test SSO to make sure your users can sign in.
+Once you've set up an identity provider, added at least one domain and verified the domain(s), you can test your Single Sign-On (SSO) setup to make sure your users can sign in.

-1. If you are signed in to ExpenseIn, sign out.
-Otherwise navigate to https://app.expensein.com/signin.
-You should see the standard email address and password sign-on screen.
-Select Sign in with SSO.
+2. You'll see the standard email address and password sign-on screen; click Sign in with SSO.

-3. You should be redirected to the 3rd party identity provider which was linked to the domain of your email address during SSO setup.
+4. You should be redirected to the third party identity provider which was linked to the domain of your email address during the SSO set-up.

-If you are not signed into the identity provider you will be asked to sign in at this point.
+5. If you're not signed into the identity provider, you'll be asked to sign in at this point.

-After signing into the identity provider, you will be redirected back to ExpenseIn and should be signed in.
+6. After signing into the identity provider, you'll be redirected back to ExpenseIn and should be signed in.

-Please Note: If you were already signed into the identity provider before clicking Sign In on step 2, then you will not have to sign into the identity provider again, and redirection back to ExpenseIn will happen immediately.
-This may happen so quickly you cannot see it.
+• If you're already signed into the identity provider before clicking Sign In on step 3, then you will not have to sign into the identity provider again, and redirection back to ExpenseIn will happen immediately.
+This may happen so quickly that you cannot see it.

-In the event of signing in via SSO not working, please double check the following:
+In the event of signing in via SSO not working, double-check the following:

-• Make sure your domain has been verified, e.g. is not showing a Pending Verification label.
+• Make sure your domain has been verified, E.g. It is not showing a Pending Verification label.

 • Make sure the identity provider is showing as In Use.
 If not, this indicates that it has not been linked to a domain yet.